Gallipoli Puglia, Italy Travel Guide

 Check locally for current operating hours and any entry fees for museums and historical sites, as these may vary seasonally.

 This regional natural park protects the coastline south of Gallipoli.
-It features extensive pine forests, Mediterranean scrub, and diverse marine life.
+It features extensive forests of pine trees, Mediterranean scrub, and diverse marine life.
 The park holds walking trails and exploring secluded natural coves.

 The park represents an important ecosystem, offering a quieter escape and a chance to experience Puglia's natural coastal beauty.